apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>The name of the service reference declaration.
+<p>Specifies the name of the service reference declaration.</p>
-The service reference can come from an external service that is not part of KubeBlocks, or services provided by other KubeBlocks Cluster objects.
+<p>The service reference may originate from an external service that is not part of KubeBlocks, or from services
+provided by other KubeBlocks Cluster objects.
-The specific type of service reference depends on the binding declaration when creates a Cluster.</p>
+The specific type of service reference is determined by the binding declaration when a Cluster is created.</p>
 </td>
 </tr>
 <tr>